 - Served as lead counsel for Qualcomm successfully defending against patent claims directed against GPS functionality in cellular phones.

-- Represented Mylan Pharmaceuticals in matters including trial of a Paragraph IV pharmaceutical patent case against Teva Pharmaceuticals in the summer of 2013, and won a separate appeal before the Federal Circuit concerning the validity of pharmaceutical composition patents.
+- Secured a trial victory for Mylan in a Paragraph IV pharmaceutical patent infringement case against Teva and won a separate appeal before the Federal Circuit concerning the validity of pharmaceutical composition patents.

 - Represented Alarm.com in multiple lawsuits both asserting and defending against patents relating to next‑generation home security systems capable of being controlled remotely through smartphones, and achieving a favorable settlement that confirmed the value of Alarm.com’s portfolio and preserved its freedom of action.